MaryMet/pands-problem-sheet/README.md

 ### Week 3 - Accounts.py

+Week 3 task concentrated on Bank Account numbers and security.
+The objective of the task was to prompt the user to enter a ten digit number.
+The programme would than format the number to only show the last four digits.
+The first six digits were to be replaced by XXXXXX.
+I again consulted with the lectures of this week.
+I referred back to the labs of the week taking some inspiration from the.
+I researched on [w3schools.com](https://w3schools.com).
+I also gor some inspiration from [stackoverflow.com](http://stackoverflow.com) and [digitalocean.com](https://digitalocean.com).
+I found the last two websites inspirational in that it lead me to the function len - to count the numbers of numbers.
+I found the code on these websites too advanced to use in my program. it was difficult for a beginner to read/comprehend.
+Once I though about len and its application I went back to w3schools - here I managed to put together a basic programme which completes the task above.
+Counting the number of numbers and "slicing" to achieve my results.
+I also made 2 attempts at the extra part of this programme.
+I struggled to find a way to change all number except for the last four in this programme.
+Other attempts saved under [accountextra](accountextra.py) and [accountextra2](accountsextra2.py)

-### Week 04 -
+### Week 04 - Collatz.py
-I struggled trying to imagine how to put the maths together with the ifs and elses I seem to have it working on a basic level - I used the labs we did on evens and odd combined with examples on  w3 schools and my own imagination - that is the most difficult part imagining what I want.
- I wrote some "pseudo code" down and then coded along with labs and w3 schools to reflect my thoughts I then relaeased it has to be a continuous list of numbers until 1 - try again after some research online I learned about the collatx preset function and wtore up collatz 2 and tried to fix my first attempt
-Two collatz programs written and both work. collatz is more explanatory. collatz 2 is one I looked at on the internet - Stack Overflow
+This week we needed to write a programme that complete teh COLLATZ maths phenomena.
+At the beginning of this I was absolutley flummoxed - I went to all google pages as above  [stackoverflow.com](http://stackoverflow.com) and [digitalocean.com](https://digitalocean.com) I could not interpret what they were doing
+ As this week we covered while and for loops - if and elses and eilifs.
+I spent hours trying to use them to reflect my thoughts ie if even divide by 2.
+If odd multiply by 3 and add one.
+I got a number of the dreaded infinty loops.
+Eventually I saw a mention of the collatz function on stackoverflow.
+I did my research on this function in [w3schools.com](https://w3schools.com) and this knowledge utterly simplified my code.
+Please see my two versions of collatz.py.
+Both versions work though my favourite is collatz.py as it is more explanatory

 ### Week 05
 I really struggled this week.
-As per last week I thought there would be some sort of mathematical solution to this but I learned from last week.
-Like the collatz issue I decided to explore if there inbuilt commands in python some googling and exploration of w3 revealed the import datetime function.
-Now I feel this might be doable.
+Initally I was imagining a very complex mathematical solution and indeed when I looked at my trusted sites above the code appeared very complex.
+The programmer were assigning digits to weekdays 0 - 7 and writing complex codes.
+I learned my lesson from last week and quickly visited the trusted site [w3schools.com](https://w3schools.com) and there I foud the datetime function.
+I imported same.
-I can get my programme to come up with the day.
-I can get it to print all the days and their associated weekday or weekend but I cant get it it to just print todays day and whether its a week day or weekend
+Initally my programme only printed out the days for me - I used some of the lab exercises we completed this week to assist me.
+I could get it to print all the days and their associated weekday or weekend but I cant get it it to just print todays day and whether its a week day or weekend
-Success - I made a number of attempts with different methods before coming to my conclusion - main difficult - reflecting that the day is only part of the list.
-The change came when I used for and in.
+After I made a number of attempts with different methods I achieved success by using - for and in.
+The in part reflected that it is only today that we needed printed.
 I have left in my other attempts and turned it into comments for you to see